 While there’s no proven diet to help heal the measles, or make it any easier, in general a light, nourishing diet that’s easy to digest and easy to swallow if there is sore throat, is advisable.
 Fluids are especially important for preventing dehydration.
 If your child won’t take water or tea, you can make homemade juice pops (and for an added bonus, you can make herbal-juice pops!).
 Avoid all added sugar, which lowers immunity, including all sodas, bottled fruit juices, and milk.
 I do recommend the vitamin A as described above, and a probiotic and zinc can be helpful for immune support and preventing secondary infections like ear and respiratory infections.

 My preference is to try natural comfort support before turning to Tylenol and ibuprofen if possible, though if your child is extremely uncomfortable, those are reasonable for the peak fever and discomfort days – for up to 2 to 3 days max in a row to avoid complications from those medications.
 The remedies below may also be helpful.
 Earache oil has been shown, in studies, to be helpful in reducing symptoms and preventing the need for antibiotics, as has echinacea, while a number of herbs have been shown to be helpful for fever symptoms, cough, and tummy discomforts.
-You can find the recipes below, and much information on how to use herbs for common children’s conditions, including how to make preparations at home, Click here for my free ebook, Herbs for Kids, and many more in my now classic book, published in 2000, Vaccinations: A Thoughtful Parent’s Guide available here.
+You can find the recipes below, and much information on how to use herbs for common children’s conditions, including how to make preparations at home, in my now classic book, published in 2000, Vaccinations: A Thoughtful Parent’s Guide available here.

 The following supplements can help to boost immunity, may prevent secondary infections, and speed recovery.
 I do not recommend these for children under 2 years old without support from your child’s physician.